okeeffed/cheat-sheets/Unity/How-To-Make-A-Video-Game.md

 Stores several objects together.
 An example `prefab` is the frog which contains the 3d model, the texture and the animation together.

 ### Setup the project

+Games use `real time rendering` where it is drawn at the frame rate.
+Generally you want to aim for 60fps or higher.
+This will make is look as smooth as possible.